The skincare industry is known for personalised customer experiences ranging from skin diagnosis to bespoke treatments.

-With this in mind, brands began to recognize opportunities in escalating their online presence to continue engagement with consumers and explore opportunities to recreate the in-person retail experience digitally.
+With this in mind, brands began to recognise opportunities in escalating their online presence to continue engagement with consumers and explore opportunities to recreate the in-person retail experience digitally.

 This resulted in a wider acceptance of immersive technologies such as augmented reality(AR) and artificial intelligence (AI)-powered tools to help address consumer’s concerns whilst shopping in-store.

 Recognising the key pain points in the consumer journey ranging from hygiene, accessibility of products to choice paralysis, brands started accepting augmented reality and virtual try-ons on a wider scale as an alternative to the in-store product trial experience.

 With this in mind, digital transformation has also triggered a need for the hyper-realistic visualization of products and services using AI-powered tools for immersive experiences from the comfort of consumers’ own space.